 What If I Want My Old Mercury-Amalgam Fillings Removed?

-It’s understandable that you might want or need your toxic old fillings removed and replaced with a safer, modern alternative.
-Nashville Restorative Dentistry has a thorough Huggins and IAOMT SMART protocol-based process that we go through with each patient to minimize the risks of additional mercury exposure.
+That is understandable.
+You may want or need your toxic old fillings removed and replaced with a safer, modern alternative.
+Nashville Restorative Dentistry applies Huggins and IAOMT SMART protocol-based processes when partnering with each patient to minimize the risks of mercury exposure.

-- Hair, face, and body of the patient is covered with a disposable drape and to prevent mercury particles from getting onto their body or clothing
+- Patients’ hair, face, and body are covered with a disposable drape to prevent mercury particles from getting onto them or their clothing.

-- An alternative source of air (oxygen) is given to the patient via nasal mask
+- An alternative air source (oxygen) is given to the patient via a nasal mask.

-- A non-latex rubber dam is placed to isolate the teeth involved
+- A non-latex rubber dam is placed to isolate the affected teeth.

-- The Dental AirVac is placed within 8 inches of the patient’s mouth, providing a vacuum to aid in elimination and filtration of mercury vapors
+- The Dental AirVac is placed within eight inches of a patient’s mouth, providing a vacuum to eliminate and filtrate mercury vapors.

-- A saliva ejector is placed under the dental dam during mercury filling removal to retrieve any vapors that will pass through the dental dam
+- A saliva ejector is placed under the dental dam during mercury filling removal to retrieve vapors that pass through the dental dam.

-- High volume suction and copious irrigation with water is used during the sectioning and removal of mercury
+- High-volume suction and copious irrigation with water are used during the sectioning and removing mercury.

-- The patient is given capsules of activated charcoal at the end of the procedure to bind with any particles that may find their way into the intestines
+- The patient is given capsules of activated charcoal at the end of the procedure to bind with any particles that find their way into the intestines.

-- A whole office system of 5 HEPA filters is constantly utilized to provide the cleanest air possible
+- A whole-office system of five HEPA filters is in constant use to provide the cleanest air possible.

-- Our office utilizes a centralized mercury separating unit that collects 99% of mercury before it is passed into wastewater – so we safeguard the health of our patients, our team, and our community and planet!
+- ·A centralized mercury separating unit collects 99% of mercury before it is passed into wastewater – so we safeguard the health of our patients, our team, and our community and planet!